ibrahimsql/pyrecon/README.md

 ---

-# **PyDorker: Powerful Python Google Dorking Tool for Security Audits**
+# **PyRecon: Powerful Python Google Dorking Tool for Security Audits**

 **PyDorker** is a highly efficient, Python-based tool that uses advanced **Google Dorking** techniques to uncover hidden vulnerabilities, sensitive data, and publicly exposed information on the internet.
-Whether you’re a penetration tester, security auditor, or researcher, **PyDorker** will help you automate the process of finding hard-to-reach resources.
+Whether you’re a penetration tester, security auditor, or researcher, **PyRecon** will help you automate the process of finding hard-to-reach resources.

 This tool is perfect for **security auditing**, **penetration testing**, and **information gathering**, allowing you to find exposed databases, credentials, misconfigurations, and other sensitive data on websites.